open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

 In MMSegmentation, we make the following conventions for different data types.

 - **xxxData**: Single granularity data annotation or model output.
 Currently MMEngine has three built-in granularities of [`xxx_data`](https://github.com/open-mmlab/mmengine/tree/main/mmengine/structures), including instance-level data (`InstanceData`), pixel-level data (`PixelData`) and image-level label data (`LabelData`).
-  MMSegmentation currently only supports semantic segmentation task thus it only uses `PixelData`.
+  MMSegmentation currently only supports semantic segmentation tasks, thus it only uses `PixelData`.
 - **xxxDataSample**: inherited from [`BaseDataElement`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/structures/base_data_element.py), used to hold **all** annotation and prediction information that required by a single task.
   In MMSegmentation, we have encapsulated the semantic segmentation task data abstractions: [`SegDataSample`](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/structures/seg_data_sample.py).

-In general, `BaseDataElement` has two types of data, one is `data` type which includes various types ground truth such as bounding boxes, instance masks and semantic masks, the other is `metainfo` type which includes meta information of dataset such as `img_shape` and `img_id` to ensure　completeness of data.
-When creating new `BaseDataElement`, users should make explicit claim and discrimination on these two types of properties.
+In general, `BaseDataElement` has two types of data, one is `data` type which includes various types of ground truth such as bounding boxes, instance masks and semantic masks, the other is `metainfo` type which includes meta information of dataset such as `img_shape` and `img_id` to ensure　completeness of data.
+When creating the new `BaseDataElement`, users should make explicit claims and discrimination on these two types of properties.

 In the following, we will introduce the practical application of data elements **Semantic Segmentation PixelData** and data samples Semantic Segmentation Data Abstraction **SegDataSample** in MMSegmentation, respectively.

 ## Semantic Segmentation PixelData

-In the semantic segmentation task, the model concentrate on pixel-level image samples, so we use `PixelData` to encapsulate the data needed for this task.
+In the semantic segmentation task, the model concentrates on pixel-level image samples, so we use `PixelData` to encapsulate the data needed for this task.
 Typically, its required training annotation and prediction output contains pixel-level labels.
 The following code example shows how to use the `PixelData` data abstraction interface to encapsulate the data types used in the semantic segmentation task.

 ```python
 import torch